4-OP-H-6 USE OF UNIVERSITY INFORMATION TECHNOLOGY RESOURCES

-1. FSU provides a wide variety of IT resources, including computers, networks, software, computer accounts, cellular phones, beepers, office telephones and hand-held and wireless devices, for use by University students, faculty, and staff.
-These resources are administered by the Office of Technology Integration, the Office of Telecommunications, and a number of schools, colleges, departments, and institutes, and are intended for the legitimate business of the University.
+1. FSU provides a wide variety of IT resources, including computers, networks, software, computer accounts, cellular phones, office telephones and hand-held and wireless devices, for use by University students, faculty, and staff.
+These resources are administered by the Information Technology Services, and a number of schools, colleges, departments, and institutes, and are intended for the legitimate business of the University

 2. Appropriate business use of IT resources includes instruction, research, and the official work of the offices, departments, recognized student and campus organizations, and other agencies of the University.
 Priority for resources may be granted to certain users or certain groups of users in support of the University's mission.

 3. Computer accounts are provided to faculty, staff, and students as a privilege associated with membership in the University community.
 When an individual accepts this privilege, a number of responsibilities must be assumed, including knowledge of appropriate University policies and procedures.

 4. In recognition of the World Wide Web (WWW) as an important communication medium, FSU encourages its use as a means of supporting and fulfilling the mission and official work of the University.
 Moreover, the University is presented a challenge when establishing partnerships with commercial enterprises, as these partnerships may raise questions of conflict-of-interest, neutrality, or freedom from influence.